-As shown in Figure H-68, Percentage of Population 18 Years and Over Living Alone, the percentage of Laguna Hills residents over 18 years living alone (versus with a spouse and/or children) increases in the City's low-resource areas along Interstate 5 and the Via Lomas neighborhood, with single-person households comprising up to 35 percent of the resident population in these areas and exceeding 35 percent in the Laguna Hills Estate mobile home park neighborhood.
+As shown in Figure H-6, Percentage of Population 18 Years and Over Living Alone, the percentage of Laguna Hills residents over 18 years living alone (versus with a spouse and/or children) increases in the City's low-resource areas along Interstate 5 and the Via Lomas neighborhood, with single-person households comprising up to 35 percent of the resident population in these areas and exceeding 35 percent in the Laguna Hills Estate mobile home park neighborhood.
 Single-person households only comprise up to 10 percent of resident population living in the moderate- and high-resource areas in south Laguna Hills.
-The excessive concentration of single-person households in Laguna Hills indicates an uneven distribution of unit types and reflects concerns shared by Laguna Hills residents during public outreach events that seniors and young adults (including young adults that grew up in Laguna Hills) have limited affordable housing opportunities in Laguna Hills.
-The low-resource areas adjacent to Interstate 5 and the Via Loma neighborhood provide multifamily residential in addition to single-family homes, which are more likely to provide studio and one-bedroom units appropriately sized for a single-person household.
+The excessive concentration of single-person households in Laguna Hills indicates an uneven distribution of unit types.
+The lowresource areas adjacent to Interstate 5 and the Via Loma neighborhood provide multifamily residential in addition to single-family homes, which are more likely to provide studio and one-bedroom units appropriately sized for a single-person household.
 The moderate- and high-resource areas in south Laguna Hills are characterized by single-family residential that may be both inappropriately sized for a single-person household and unaffordable for a single income.
 Single-person households are more integrated in the cities surrounding Laguna Hills, with single adults typically comprising between 15 and 25 percent of the resident population, suggesting these cities provide a more even distribution of housing types.
 This includes high-resource coastal cities of Laguna Beach, Laguna Niguel, and Dana Point.
+The City will implement Program H-15 to develop partnerships with affordable housing developers and Program H-7 to update the Zoning Code to facilitate the development of housing, ensuring the development of a variety of affordable housing types, including in high-resource areas.